aboovv1976/looping-tcpdump/README.md

 <filter expression> - A filter to be passed as tcpdump filter
                       Eg: --filter 'port 2049'

-<cmd>               - A filter to be passed as tcpdump filter
+<cmd>               - A command to run to check if an event has happened.
+See <pattern>
                       Eg: --runCmd 'cat /var/log/syslog'
                       Default is 'cat /var/log/messages'

-<totalSize>         - Maximum size of the capture
-                      Default is 1000 (1GB)

 <snapSize>          - Size of each packet to capture
                       Default is full packet ```